imranwebdeveloper/Used-Mobile-12/README.md

 - Role base authentication dashboard
 - Admin can verify, delete seller and buyer
 - seller can add, remove, advertise and see products
-- User can login, register, booked, add wishlist and buy products with CarD
+- User can login, register, booked, add wishlist and buy products with Card
 - Firebase authentication with google and email
 - Responsive Design & clean code